SeidenGroup/pase-cpp/README.md

   convert IFS `/QSYS.LIB` paths to traditional notation.
 * `examples/sysval`: Calls the `QWCRSVAL` program to get system values.

+Some more trivial examples to test functionality are also in the examples folders.

+* `examples/float`: Calls the ILE `pow` function and compares it to PASE `pow`.
+* `examples/getpid`: Calls the ILE `getpid` function and compares it to PASE `getpid`.
+* `examples/struct`: Tests aggregate returns.
+More complicated, requires manual intervention (for now) to build a ILE C service program.

 `make examples` will build these in `examples/`.

 ## Usage